Click image to enlarge

 I revised the book thoroughly three times over the next three years (mostly making it shorter); but the original constraint of a 12 month draft proved a much more effective artistic process for me than an open-ended one.
 Not coincidentally, the book opens on New Year’s Eve and ends a year later.

 A. When I finished writing Rules of Civility, I had no desire to explore the lives of Katey or Tinker further, feeling that everything I should tell you about their lives was already between the bindings of the book.
 That said, what I found myself wondering was “What happened to Eve?”
 To answer that question, I wrote a series of six interlinked short stories called Eve in Hollywood.
-For those interested, you may obtain a signed edition of these stories by contacting Shakespeare & Co. bookstore in New York City at (212) 772-3400, or by ordering from them online here.
-Fans of Rules and A Gentleman should be forewarned, however, that these stories will not offer the same satisfactions as my novels.
-Like Eve, the volume is slim and enigmatic.
-What it offers is a glimpse into my process including how I begin to develop elements of time, place, character, and tone.
+I expect these stories to be included in a forthcoming collection of my short stories.

 Q. What have you been reading?

 A. Around the time I turned 40, in reading Where Shall Wisdom Be Found, Harold Bloom’s tribute to reading literature for wisdom, I was struck by how little time I had left to read seriously.
 I figured I was lucky if I could read one book deeply per month.
 If I lived to 80, that was 480 more books.
 With that shocking consideration as a backdrop, three friends and I formed a group to read extraordinary works of literature.